siygle/grunt-autoshot/README.md

 ```
 {
   path: './dist', // path to directory of the webpage
+  pages: ['index.html', 'index2.html'], // pages to create screenshots, if multiple pages are specified, filename opts is ignored, and page name is used instead (default: ['index.html'])
   port: 8080      // port of startup http server
 }
 ```